-In AnQiCMS template development, we often need to display different content based on the different states of the data.For example, an order is either “paid” or “unpaid”, an article is either “published” or “draft”.yesnoFilter.
+In AnQiCMS template development, we often need to display different content based on the different states of the data.For example, an order is either 'paid' or 'unpaid', an article is either 'published' or 'draft'.In order to handle the conversion of such boolean data to user-friendly text more concisely and efficiently, the AnQiCMS template engine provides a very practical toolyesnofilter.

-yesnoThe core of the filter lies in its ability to judge the 'three states':
+yesnoThe core of the filter lies in its ability to judge the three states:

-3. Null (Nil/Unknown):When the variable isnilor undefined.
+3. Nil/Unknown value:When the variable isnilor undefined.

-• Display article publishing status:Published” or “Draft.”
+• Display the article publishing status:"Published" or "Draft".

 How to useyesnoFilter

-1. Basic syntax (using default text)Simply pass the variable through the pipe symbol|connected toyesnothe filter.
+1. Basic syntax (using default text)Just pass the variable through the pipe symbol|Connected toyesnothe filter.

 {{ 变量名 | yesno }}

-• If变量名empty (nilor undefined), output "maybe".
+• If变量名If empty (nilor undefined), output 'maybe'.

 {{ 变量名 | yesno:"真值文本,假值文本,空值文本" }}